namelessu/Notes/Useless College Notes/Recent Egypt History/2-Ibrahim Pasha.md

 ## **9-What accounting method did Ibrahim introduce in Egypt?**

-- He defined and mandated Al jibya method and double book keeping system.
+- The double book keeping system the debit and the credit.

 ## **10-In which wars did Ibrahim Pasha demonstrate his military genius?**